2024-06-22

 Just as The Clash set the parameters in 1977, this Middle Class EP from 1978 created the exact musical template that tens of thousands of bands would soon copy without even the most trivial variation.
 I can't tell you how many bands did absolutely nothing whatsoever but churn out blatant rewrites of "Out of Vogue," even if hardly any had ever even heard the song in the first place.

-It's why Hardcore became so insufferable tedious so quickly, despite the efforts of better bands to expand the palette (or just write more interesting variations).
+It's why Hardcore became so insufferably tedious so quickly, despite the efforts of better bands to expand the palette (or just write more interesting variations).

 CALIFORNIA SCREAMING